gonjavi/HTML5CSS3NewYorkTimes/README.md

 # Project: Basic HTML - New York Times

-This collaborative project is based on the <a href="https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0">New York Times website</a>, and was built as part of an assignment for Microverse that required using HTML and CSS to create an article page.
+This collaborative project is based on the <a href="https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0">New York Times</a> website, and was built as part of an assignment for Microverse that required using HTML and CSS to create an article page.

 ![screenshot](./times.png)